-- A. Failure to meet the programming requirements outlined in appendix G, article IV above, will result in the following: - 1.
-Programming Tier 1 - i.
-If the chapter fails to satisfy the educational requirements in an academic semester, the chapter will be required to meet with the Director of Programming to discuss the inability to complete the chapter education requirements. - ii.
-The chapter programming chair will be required to submit a plan to the Interfraternity Council of how he intends to ensure compliance the following semester. - iii.
-A letter via email will be sent to the President, Programming Chair, the Chapter Advisor and any other members or faculty that the Director of Programming deems necessary to communicate the violation to. - 2.
-Programming Tier 2 - i.
-If a chapter fails to meet programming requirements for two (2) consecutive semesters, the chapter shall be sanctioned to tier 1 sanctions as well as - 1.
-The chapter will subject to a minimum 4-week social probation starting the first academic day of the semester. - 3.
-Programming Tier 3 - i.
-If a chapter fails to meet programming requirements for three - (3) consecutive semesters, the chapter will - 1.
-Be required to complete all Tier two (2) sanctions. - 2.
-Be sent to the Greek Standards Board for further sanctioning with a minimum of one (1) semester social probation starting the first academic day of the semester - Complete 1 additional "In-House" Programming for a total of three (3) total In-House-Programming
+Failure to meet the programming requirements outlined in appendix G, article IV above, will result in the following:

+- 1) Programming Tier 1: Overall average membership attendance is between 79-75% - a) If the chapter fails to satisfy the educational requirements in an academic semester, the chapter will be required to meet with the Director of Programming to discuss the inability to complete the chapter education requirements. - b) The chapter programming chair will be required to submit a plan to the Interfraternity Council of how he intends to ensure compliance the following semester. - c) A letter via email will be sent to the President, Programming Chair, the Chapter Advisor and any other members or faculty that the Director of Programming deems necessary to communicate the violation to. - 2) Programming Tier 2: Overall average membership attendance is between 74-70% or the chapter failed to meet expectations two (2) semesters in a row a) The chapter will be subject to all tier 1 sanctions - 3) Programming Tier 3: Overall chapter membership attendance is below 69% or a chapter fails to meet programming requirements for three (3) consecutive semesters - a) Be required to complete all Tier two (2) sanctions. - b) Be sent to the Greek Standards Board for further sanctioning - 4) Programming Tier 4 - a) If a chapter fails to meet programming requirements for four (4) or more consecutive semesters, the chapter will - i) Be subject to Tier 3 requirements - ii) Be sent to senate for a vote to remove from IFC following standard Robert rules of parliamentary procedure. - iii) Require national headquarters to meet virtually or in-person with the following: - (1) CFSL - (2) Chapter Leadership

-- 4. Programming Tier 4 - i.
-If a chapter fails to meet programming requirements for four (4) or more consecutive semesters, the chapter will - 1.
-Be subject to Tier 3 requirements - 2.
-Be sent to senate for a vote to remove from IFC following standard Robert rules of parliamentary procedure. - 3.
-Require national headquarters to meet virtually or in-person with the following: - a.
-CFSL - b.
-Chapter Leadership - c.
-Director of Programming, IFC President, IFC Executive Vice President - 5.
-If a chapter is on tier 2, 3, or 4 and successfully completes their programming requirement they will be moved to tier 1. - i.
-Chapters that successfully completes their programming requirement on tier 1 will be removed from tiers.
+(3) Director of Programming, IFC President, IFC Executive Vice President

+- 5) If a chapter is on tier 2, 3, or 4 and successfully completes their programming requirement they will be moved to tier 1. - 6) Chapters that successfully completes their programming requirement on tier 1 will be removed from tiers.
-APPENDIX H

-Academic Success and Scholarship Standards ARTICLE I: Stated Academic Standard for Chapters and New Member Classes
+APPENDIX H: Academic Success and Scholarship Standards

+ARTICLE I: Stated Academic Standard for Chapters and New Member Classes

-- A. The Stated Academic Standard for Fraternities at Washington State University will be a 2.95 cumulative Chapter GPA per semester. - B. The Stated Academic Standard for New Member Classes of Fraternities at Washington State University will be a 2.8 cumulative Class GPA per semester. - C. Each semester the Director of Scholarship shall send a letter to each chapter's national headquarters informing them of academic performance of the chapters for the previous semester. - D. Chapters that do not adhere to the Stated Academic Standards above will be placed on an Academic Plan Level. - E. Each Academic Plan Level differs in severity and will increase with how far under the stated academic standard that a Fraternity performs. - F. The Academic Plan Levels are stated in Appendix H, Article III of the Interfraternity Council Bylaws. - G. Continual Failure to meet the stated Academic Standards are stated in Appendix H, Article IV of the Interfraternity Council Bylaws.
+- 1) The Stated Academic Standard for Fraternities at Washington State University will be a 3.0 cumulative Chapter GPA per semester. - The Stated Academic Standard for New Member Classes of Fraternities at Washington State University will be a 3.0 cumulative Class GPA per semester. - 3) Each semester the Director of Scholarship shall send a letter to each chapter's national headquarters informing them of academic performance of the chapters for the previous semester. - 4) Chapters that do not adhere to the Stated Academic Standards above will be placed on an Academic Plan Level. - 5) Each Academic Plan Level differs in severity and will increase with how far under the stated academic standard that a Fraternity performs. - 6) The Academic Plan Levels are stated in Appendix H, Article III of the Interfraternity Council Bylaws. - 7) Continual Failure to meet the stated Academic Standards are stated in Appendix H, Article IV of the Interfraternity Council Bylaws.